sasanarakkha/study-tools/sbs-anumodana.md

 - Install [Anki](https://apps.ankiweb.net/)

-- Double-click on the downloaded file SBS Anumodana.apkg, and it will appear in your Anki.
+- Double-click on the downloaded file sbs-anumodana.apkg, and it will appear in your Anki.